The Machine Learning Lifecycle: An End-To-End Look

 The Machine Learning Lifecycle: End-to-End Overview

 A more robust machine learning lifecycle is presented in Figure 2.
-This version depicts full system development lifecycle (SDLC) for ML with the following phases:
+This version depicts the full system development lifecycle (SDLC) for ML with the following phases:

 - Construction.
-During this phase you iteratively and collaboratively build your ML model.
+During this phase, you iteratively and collaboratively build your ML model.
 This is likely to take weeks or even months to develop the first release of your model.
-Over time you may find that changes in your operational environment require you to frequently update and deploy new versions of your model(s).
+Over time, you may find that changes in your operational environment require you to frequently update and deploy new versions of your model(s).
 This phase is often called Training by AI practitioners and Development or Programming by non-AI developers.

 - Deploy.
 This phase, better thought of as an activity, encompasses the efforts required to release your model(s) into production.
 I say activity because you should strive to fully automate the deployment of your model(s) via standard Data Ops techniques.
 This phase is sometimes referred to as Release and in the DA toolkit as Transition.

 - Retirement.
 All good things must come to an end.
-During this phase you remove the AI from your production environment.
+During this phase, you remove the AI from your production environment.
 This phase is also referred to as Decommissioning.

 Figure 2.
 Overview of the machine learning lifecycle.